mohsenoid/Rick-and-Morty/README.md

 The  **Dependencies Provider** does the Dependency Injection in the whole app.
 It also uses **Base** objects to inject dependencies into **Activities** and **Fragments**.

-The **Image Downloader** also takes care of loading and caching images.

 [**GitHub Actions CI service**](https://github.com/mohsenoid/Rick-and-Morty/actions) is running the repo test and build Gradle tasks and **jacoco** plugin generates and submit the code coverage reports to [**codecov.io**](https://codecov.io/gh/mohsenoid/Rick-and-Morty).

 There are some unit tests using **Mockito** and some Android tests using **Robolectric**.